Strengthening Mind and Spirit

 Prayer not only helps our mental health but it plays an important part of the Y’s history.
 The very first YMCA started in 1844 with a group of 11 friends gathering for prayer.
 This prayer group was unique because in addition to meeting together, they also went into their community to meet the needs of their neighbors.

-Today you are invited to pray to the God of your understanding, in the way that Jesus invited all of us to pray.
-Using the Lord’s Prayer found in Matthew 6, this guide is designed around the acronym ACTS as a reminder that prayer should prompt us toward action—in our world, our neighborhoods, our families and our individual lives.
+Today you are invited to pray to the God of your understanding, using this guide designed around the acronym PRAY.
+Praying as we exercise or as we go about our day, is a great reminder that prayer should prompt us toward action—in our world, our neighborhoods, our families and our individual lives.
 Join the Y as we pray together!

 Looking for More?